bostondv/wordpress-to-buffer/readme.txt

 To install the plugin from the wordpress.org plugin directory:

-1. Download `post-to-buffer.zip`,
+1. Download `wordpress-to-buffer.zip`,
-2. Unzip it and upload the `post-to-buffer` folder to the `/wp-content/plugins/` directory
+2. Unzip it and upload the `wordpress-to-buffer` folder to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress,